Ruins of a multi-period Biblical city on a flat topped mound. A possible identification is Libnah.

 Iron Age I – Israelite conquest & Judges (1,200 – 1,000 BC)

-During this period, the settlement has reduced in size.
-This may have been the consequence of the Israelite conquest by Joshua.
+During this period, the settlement was not occupied, according to the excavation areas opened until now.
+This lack of settlement, or at a limited scale, may have been the consequence of the Israelite conquest by Joshua.

 Identification of Tel Burna: Libnah?

 The excavators identify the site as Biblical Libnah.
 There are other candidates in the area for Libnah.
 However, recent excavations of Tel Burna are making the case of this identification more solid.

 What do we know of Libnah?
 It was a Canaanite city that Joshua conquered (Joshua 10:29):